BZoennchen/supercollider-book/chapters/preamble/heidegger/heideggerian-cinema.md

 This can be seen in his existential style but also his use of ever questioning voice-overs which I see as *Dasein's* questioning of *Being*.
 The whispering turns the film into poetry in motion.

-Malick, like no other, depicts a practical world of phenomena instead of a world of facts and linearly progressing story.
+Malick, like no other, depicts a practical world of phenomena instead of a world of facts and a linearly progressing story.
 He let's us experience the mystical of *the ordinary* which is, in fact, *extraordinary*.
 The camera is constantly moving.
 It follows the characters at different angles but also lingers and wanders away.